ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 }
 ```

-assuming there is a `Pict` constructor that return an empty pict.
+assuming there is a `Pict` constructor that returns an empty pict.

-In fact, our case is a beautiful illustration of what mathematician calls a `Monoid`.
-We have a special algebra for `pict` where we can add them infinitely, producing a new `pict`, beginning thoses operations with the `blank` neutral element.
+In fact, our case is a beautiful illustration of what mathematicians call a `Monoid`.
+We have special algebra for `pict` where we can add them infinitely, producing a new `pict`, starting those operations with the `blank` neutral element.

-This case is so common in Computer Science
-(addition with 0 as neutral, multiplication with 1 as neutral, concat with "" as neutral, etc.) that the type/class `Monoid` itself exists in different languages and frameworks.
+This case is so common in Computer Science (addition with 0 as neutral, multiplication with 1 as neutral, concatenation with "" as neutral, etc.) that the type/class `Monoid` itself exists in different languages and frameworks.

 ## First Conclusions

-> 2:16 PM - Sorry but I'm starving. it's time for a lunch.
+> 2:16 PM - Sorry, but I'm starving.
+It's time for lunch.
 >
 > 3:15 PM - Wow.
-We have made a lot this morning, but time flies.
-Let' take stock, then move on to the next idea: a animated game.
+We did a lot this morning, but time flies.
+Let's take stock, then move on to the next idea: an animated game.

-Racket (and so LISP) appears to be incredibely simple to write.
-Final expressions like `draw me a sheep` are easy to read too, very close to natural language if definitions are done that way.
+Racket (and therefore LISP) appears to be incredibly simple to write.
+Final expressions like `draw me a sheep` are equally easy to read, very close to natural (human) language if definitions are done that way.

-Nonetheless, sometimes it still difficult for me to read implementation details, especially when a definition goes crazy.
-So I recommend to do little steps and focus on quality and modularization of ideas from the beginning.
+Nonetheless, sometimes it still is difficult for me to read implementation details, especially when a definition goes crazy.
+So I recommend to take little steps, focusing on quality and modularization of ideas from the beginning.

-The first big secret that Racket teach me is the following: you can do more with less.
+The first big secret that Racket teaches me is the following: you can do more with less.
 It sounds like Taoism, but indeed clarity grows because the field is almost empty.
-Very few building blocks, but they contains an unlimited power, by the law of combinations (like so much other fields in nature).
+Very few building blocks, but they contain an unlimited power, by the law of combination (like so much other fields in nature).

 If you dive in a definition, you will see other definitions that look the same.
-Declarativness is always preserved (and I advocate for that in all language, so I'm filled).
+Declarativeness is always preserved (and I advocate for that in all languages, so I'm thrilled).

-Imperativeness can be always avoided, it's not idiomatic here.
-And because everything is finally a simple list of stuff that begin with an identifier, you can understand the all language mechanics in few hours.
+Imperativeness can always be avoided, it's not idiomatic here.
+And because everything is finally a simple list of stuff that begins with an identifier, you can understand the whole language mechanics in a few hours.

-Which identifier exists or not is not the real question: you take the fewest - or a enormous backed-in DSL - as you wish.
+Wether or not an identifier exists is not the real question: you take as little (or an enormous backed-in DSL) as you wish.

 - (define x y)
 - (define (x y) z)